7 no-mustache beard styles

 Listen, we know mustaches get in the way.
 No sooner do you give them a trim, and they’ve already grown past your upper lip again.
 It’s a challenge to get them looking straight and even, and Heaven forbid we take a sip of milk or beer.
 There is no shame in disliking the old ’stache, fellas.
 It doesn’t mean you have to get rid of the mane.
 There are so many no-mustache beard styles to choose from that will give you the look you’re going for without the hassle of a cookie duster.

-With that said, we’ve compiled a list of those beard without mustache styles for you, so you can pick the one that most suits your personality and the look you’re going for.
+With that said, we’ve compiled a list of beard-without-mustache styles for you, so you can pick the one that most suits your personality and the look you’re going for.
 Here are 7 no-mustache beard styles for the beardsman who loves rocking a nude upper lip!

 7 beard without mustache styles

-If we’re going to get technical, you can wear just about any beard style without a mustache, but some just look better than others without that furry upper lip.
-Let’s take a look at some of the best no-mustache beard styles
+If we’re going to get technical, you can wear just about any beard style without a mustache—but some simply look better than others without that furry upper lip.
+Let’s look at the best no-mustache beard styles:

 1. The Chinstrap